meprateekpaul/ActiveLearning-DrugDiscovery/README.md

 Active learning is a machine learning paradigm where the model actively selects the most informative data points for training.
 In drug discovery, it helps prioritize experiments by focusing on compounds or molecules that are most likely to yield valuable insights.
 This approach accelerates the identification of potential drug candidates, reduces experimental costs, and enhances the efficiency of the drug discovery process.

+## About the Purpose of the Repository:

+This repository aims to serve as a catalog of publications for researchers interested in the intersection of active learning and drug discovery.
+It offers year-wise organization and quick access to bibliographic details.

 ## Index

 - [Papers Published in 2024](#papers-published-in-2024)